 - 92. (a) The House shall employ a full-time Director of Employee Engagement.
-The committee on Human Resources and Employee Engagement shall appoint a qualified person to act as the Director of Employee Engagement at such compensation as the committee on Human Resources and Employee Engagement shall approve. - (b) The Director of Employee Engagement shall, in consultation with the Director of Human Resources: (i) develop methods for enhancing the skills and professional development of employees including skills for providing constituent services and engaging with, and ensuring the privacy of, members of the public who visit the State House; (ii) explore and develop partnerships with national trade organizations to maximize the opportunities for professional development available to employees; and (iv) engage employees in roundtable discussions on issues of importance or concern.
+The committee on Human Resources and Employee Engagement shall appoint a qualified person to act as the Director of Employee Engagement at such compensation as the committee on Human Resources and Employee Engagement shall approve. - (b) The Director of Employee Engagement shall, in consultation with the Director of Human Resources: (i) develop methods for enhancing the skills and professional development of employees including skills for providing constituent services and engaging with, and ensuring the privacy of, members of the public who visit the State House; (ii) explore and develop partnerships with national trade organizations to maximize the opportunities for professional development available to employees; and (iv) engage employees in roundtable discussions on issues of importance or concern. - (c) The Director of Employee Engagement shall assist the committee on Human Resources and Employee Engagement with duties as may be assigned by the committee or the Director of Human Resources. - (d) The Director of Employee Engagement shall prepare and publish on the house intranet adirectory of committee staff.

-1810 (c) The Director of Employee Engagement shall assist the committee on Human Resources 1811 and Employee Engagement with duties as may be assigned by the committee or the Director of 1812 Human Resources.
-1813 (d) The Director of Employee Engagement shall prepare and publish on the house intranet a 1814 directory of committee staff.
-1815 [Added Mar.
-15, 2018; Amended Jul.
-7, 2021.]
-1816 93. (a) (1) A member who believes that they have been the object of harassment or retaliation, 1817 who witnesses harassment or retaliation, or who becomes aware of harassment or retaliation 1818 may make a complaint, either orally or in writing with the EEO Officer, Counsel, or the Director.
-1819 Upon receipt of a complaint pursuant to this subsection, a recipient other than the EEO Officer 1820 shall forthwith provide a detailed account of the complaint to the EEO Officer for assessment 1821 pursuant to Rule 94.
-1822 (2) An appointed officer, employee or intern of the House who believes that they have been 1823 the object of harassment or retaliation, who witnesses harassment or retaliation, or who becomes 1824 aware of harassment or retaliation may make a complaint, either orally or in writing, to any of 1825 the officer's, employee's or intern's supervisors, the Director, the EEO Officer or Counsel.
-Upon 1826 receipt of a complaint pursuant to this subsection, a recipient other than the EEO Officer shall 1827 forthwith provide a detailed account of the complaint to the EEO Officer for assessment pursuant 1828 to Rule 94.
-1829 (3) A third party who believes that they have been the object of harassment, or who witnesses 1830 harassment or retaliation may make a complaint, either orally or in writing, with the EEO
+- (2) An appointed officer, employee or intern of the House who believes that they have been the object of harassment or retaliation, who witnesses harassment or retaliation, or who becomes aware of harassment or retaliation may make a complaint, either orally or in writing, to any of the officer's, employee's or intern's supervisors, the Director, the EEO Officer or Counsel.
+Upon receipt of a complaint pursuant to this subsection, a recipient other than the EEO Officer shall forthwith provide a detailed account of the complaint to the EEO Officer for assessment pursuant to Rule 94. - (3) A third party who believes that they have been the object of harassment, or who witnesses harassment or retaliation may make a complaint, either orally or in writing, with the EEO Officer.

-- Officer.
 Upon receipt of a complaint pursuant to this subsection, the EEO Officer shall assess the complaint pursuant to Rule 94. - (b) The EEO Officer shall provide guidance for authorized parties who may receive complaints under subsection (a), both in the form of the training referenced in Rule 89 and otherwise.
-The guidance shall instruct authorized parties on the proper way to receive complaints and to advise complainants on issues including, but not limited to, confidentiality, prohibition on retaliation and the availability of additional resources and avenues for action for the complainant, including possible criminal action where appropriate. - (c) If a complaint, made pursuant to subsection (a), is against the EEO Officer or an employee appointed by the EEO Officer, the recipient of the complaint shall notify Counsel, who shall, in consultation with the Director, investigate the complaint pursuant to Rules 94 to 96, inclusive. - (d) If, based on the nature and circumstances of the complaint, the EEO Officer believes that they cannot objectively assess or investigate a complaint made pursuant to subsection (a) the EEO Officer shall refer the matter to Counsel who shall assume responsibility for the assessment or investigation or refer the complaint to outside counsel for investigation.
-The EEO Officer shall consult with Counsel to establish guidelines used to identify matters that should be referred to Counsel or outside counsel pursuant to this subsection. - 1848 [Added Mar.
+The guidance shall instruct authorized parties on the proper way to receive complaints and to advise complainants on issues including, but not limited to, confidentiality, prohibition on retaliation and the availability of additional resources and avenues for action for the complainant, including possible criminal action where appropriate.

+- (c) If a complaint, made pursuant to subsection (a), is against the EEO Officer or an employee appointed by the EEO Officer, the recipient of the complaint shall notify Counsel, who shall, in consultation with the Director, investigate the complaint pursuant to Rules 94 to 96, inclusive. - (d) If, based on the nature and circumstances of the complaint, the EEO Officer believes that they cannot objectively assess or investigate a complaint made pursuant to subsection (a) the EEO Officer shall refer the matter to Counsel who shall assume responsibility for the assessment or investigation or refer the complaint to outside counsel for investigation.
+The EEO Officer shall consult with Counsel to establish guidelines used to identify matters that should be referred to Counsel or outside counsel pursuant to this subsection. - 1900 [Added Mar.
 15, 2018; Amended Jan.
 30, 2019.]